saurabhmandlik/Object-detection/Tutorial of training model/README.md

 ## Test the trained model

 Now, our model is perfectly trained.
-Let's test it using python script that are in this repository, object
+Let's test it using python script that are available in this repository, object1.py.

+Before running the scipts, you have to make some changes according to your model.

+    MODEL_NAME = 'inference_graph'

+    PATH_TO_CKPT = os.path.join(CWD_PATH,MODEL_NAME,'frozen_inference_graph.pb')

+    PATH_TO_LABELS = os.path.join(CWD_PATH,'training','labelmap.pbtxt')

+    NUM_CLASSES = 4

+    PATH_TO_CKPT = "C:/Users/SAURABH/Desktop/Project/models/research/object_detection/inference_graph/frozen_inference_graph.pb"
+    PATH_TO_LABELS = "C:/Users/SAURABH/Desktop/Project/models/research/object_detection/training/labelmap.pbtxt"

+Do the changes in above lines as per your model.
+Here, I have run this script in Jupyter Notebook.
+Compile all the functions one by one.
+After everything is fine, it will tke 5-10 seconds to open the camera showing detecting objects!